-Students are allowed to use electronic devices during non-instructional time, which is defined as before and after school, during passing periods, and during the student's lunch period.
+Except as provided herein, students can use electronic devices during non-instructional time, which is defined as before and after school, during passing periods, and during the student's lunch period.

 Electronic devices may never be used in any manner that disrupts the educational environment, violates student conduct rules or violates the rights of others.
-This includes, but is not limited to, the following: (1) using the device to take photographs in locker rooms or bathrooms; (2) cheating; and (3) creating, sending, sharing, viewing, receiving, or possessing an indecent visual depiction or non-consensual dissemination of private sexual images (i.e., sexting).
+This includes, but is not limited to, the following: (1) using the device to take photographs or video recordings in locker rooms or bathrooms; (2) using the device to take photographs or audio or video recording in any classroom or inside any part of the school building or on school grounds the school building during any class period, during any "regular school day" as defined in this policy, on any school bus or school conveyance, or during any extracurricular activity (unless otherwise permitted under one of the exceptions set forth above); (3) cheating; and (4) creating, sending, sharing, viewing, receiving, or possessing an indecent visual depiction or non-consensual dissemination of private sexual images (i.e., sexting).
+A "regular school day" includes any time a student is in a school bus, on campus, in a school building or facility at the beginning and end of the school day, or during any passing periods before, during, and after the school day while in a school bus, on campus, in a school building or facility.